publishpress/PublishPress-Future/readme.txt

 = UNRELEASED =

 * ADDED: Add new advanced setting to choose the base date for the future actions: current date or post publishing date #530;
+* ADDED: New Gutenberg Block for displaying the future action date, #171;

 = [3.1.7] - 04 Jan, 2024 =